jaegertracing/helm-charts/charts/jaeger/README.md

 ```

 ### 3. Cassandra
-Cassandra support in Jaeger v2 is limited.
-To use Cassandra storage, configure via the native config syntax:
+This chart does not provision a Cassandra cluster.
+To use Cassandra storage, you must provide your own Cassandra instance and configure Jaeger via the native config syntax:

 **values.yaml Example:**
 ```yaml